ndelitski/rancher.confr-sidekick/README.md

 ## Roadmap
  - Optional redis.
 Use rancher `metadata` section for redis backend replacement
+ - ???
+Ability to restart other services when this service have been restarted.
  - Expose backend used with Confn containers for managing service configurations hierarchically
 ```
 |-stacks